opentext/github-action-ft-integration-mbt/README.md

   - `4` - *warning* level
   - `5` - *error* level

-## 5. Credential Configuration into the product
+## 5. Credentials Configuration

-- To use certain features, the product needs to send requests to GitHub.
-This requires configuring a GitHub App credential and adding it to the application.
+To use certain features, the product needs to send requests to GitHub.
+This requires configuring GitHub App credentials and adding them to the application.

 ### 5.1.
 Creating a GitHub App